 Bladder distension caused by bladder outlet obstruction is a condition frequently encountered in urologic clinics that causes various morphologic and functional changes to the bladder, including matrix remodeling, muscular hypertrophy, bladder decompensation, and bladder overactivity (1-4).
 According to the myogenic bladder remodeling hypothesis, transcriptional changes in gene expression are involved in such changes (5), and we have previously shown that collagen I/III and connexin 43 are genes that affect myogenic changes after bladder outlet obstruction (1, 6).
+Adam and colleagues (7) performed comprehensive transcriptome analysis on cultured bladder smooth muscle cells (BSMCs) subjected to cyclic stretch to study the effect of bladder distension on gene expression in vitro.
+Transcriptional changes found in the in vitro model were subsequently validated using an ex vivo bladder distension model.
+Several genes, including heparin-binding epidermal growth factor (EGF)-like growth factor, cyclooxygenase2, and thrombomodulin, were found to be up-regulated in both the in vitro and ex vivo studies, indicating that genetic changes in the distended bladder are caused, at least in part, by mechanical stretch to smooth muscle cells.
+However, such comprehensive transcriptional analysis has not yet been reported for in vivo acute bladder distension, leaving the physiologic relevance of the findings uncertain.

-ISSN Print 0013-7227 ISSN Online 1945-7170

-Printed in U.S.A.

-Copyright © 2013 by The Endocrine Society

-Received November 19, 2012.
+ISSN Print 0013-7227 ISSN Online 1945-7170 Printed in U.S.A.
+Copyright © 2013 by The Endocrine Society Received November 19, 2012.
 Accepted March 25, 2013.
 First Published Online April 1, 2013